Workable pricing in 2026 and what you'll actually pay

 Truffle

 Truffle is a candidate screening platform that combines resume screening, one-way video interviews, and talent assessments.
-Where Workable is a full ATS that treats video and assessments as paid extras, Truffle bundles all three into one flat price: $149 a month, or $99 a month billed annually, with a 7-day free trial and no credit card to start.
+Where Workable is a full ATS that treats video and assessments as paid extras, Truffle bundles all three into one credit-based price, with plans from $49 a month, a 7-day free trial, and no credit card to start.

 Greenhouse